kubos/kubos/docs/kubos-linux-on-iobc.rst

    ``"at91sam9g20-isisobc"    "at91sam9g20-ISISOBC/at91sam9g20-ISISOBC.tcl"``

-   (the command line converts everything to lower case, which will lead to a "board not found" error if you don't change this file)
+   (the SAM-BA application converts everything to lower case, which will lead to a "board not found" error if you don't change this file)